Vatican Holds Unprecedented Beatification of Polish Family of 9 Killed for Hiding Jews

 The Vatican’s Dicastery for the Causes of Saints issued a clarification saying the child was actually born during the horror of the killings and received “baptism by blood” of its martyred mother.

 The clarification was issued Sept.
-5 by Cardinal Marcello Semeraro, the prefect of the Vatican's saint-making office.
-Semeraro is presiding over the beatification Mass, at which more than 30,000 participants from across Poland are expected.
-It is the first time that an entire family is being beatified.
+5 by Cardinal Semeraro, who is the prefect of the Vatican's saint-making office.

 Poland's conservative ruling party has been stressing family values and also the heroism of Poles during the war and the beatification ceremony is a welcome addition to its intense political campaigning ahead of the Oct.
 15 parliamentary elections in which the Law and Justice party wants to win an unprecedented third term.